Skip to main content.

 8:30–10 am

-The Bard Family Leadership Council (FLC) is a volunteer body of current Bard parents and parents of Bard alumni/ae who understand the unique experience that Bard College provides to its students.
+The Bard Family Leadership Council (FLC) is a volunteer group of current Bard parents and parents of Bard alumni/ae who understand the unique experience that Bard College provides to its students.
 FLC members serve as ambassadors to Bard College and strengthen the institution through sharing their professional expertise, their wide range of interests with the Bard community and other families, and giving annually to the College.
+For more information, please contact Mackie Siebens ’12, assistant director of development, family programs, at 845-758-7316 or [email protected].

 Room 202, Franklin W. Olin Humanities Building